 - Skip the Data Label tab because Designer does not support displaying data labels in stock charts.

-- In the Hint tab, specify whether to include the category and series values and whether to scale big and small numbers in the stock hint (you need to set the Show Tips property on the chart paper to "true" in the Report Inspector if you want to show the hint).
-A hint displays the value a stock line represents when you point the mouse pointer at the stock line in Designer view mode, in HTML output, or at runtime.
+- In the Hint tab, specify options of the chart hint (the Show Tips property of the chart paper in the Report Inspector should be "true" if you want to show the hint): specify whether to include the category and series values in the hint, whether to scale big and small numbers, and whether to use customized names for the fields on the value axis in the hint, and customize the names as you want.
+A hint displays the value a stock line represents when you point to the stock line in Designer view mode, in HTML output, or at runtime.

 - Select OK to accept the changes and close the dialog box.